A Guide to the Alternatives to Business as Usual

 Adam Garfunkel, Co-owner at Junxion Strategy

 So, what exactly is a wellbeing economy and how can we put it into practice?
-What are the options and what is the path that makes sense in my particular business context?
+What are the options and what is the path that makes sense in each particular business context?

 The Business of Wellbeing: Extracts from the guide

-The guide is co-created by WEAll, Mira Bangel, Marina Roa, Raffaella Toticchi & Angela Souza (SenseTribe) and many other partners (listed below).
+The guide is co-created by WEAll, Mira Bangel, Marina Roa, Raffaella Toticchi & Angela Souza (SenseTribe) and many other partners (listed in the acknowledgements).
 We plan to regularly update it.
 Your feedback, thoughts and ideas are welcomed.
 If you offer a solution that you would like to be included in the next version of the guide please contact us.